unicodeveloper/laravel-cloudinary/README.md

 **Upload Files Via An Upload Widget**:

-Use the `x-upload-button` Blade component that ships with this Package like so:
+Use the `x-cld-upload-button` Blade upload button component that ships with this Package like so:
 ```
 <!DOCTYPE html>
 <html>